oynozan/python-mp3-player/README.md

 # dehdul-player
-MP3 Player made by a Highschool student :)

 dehdul Player is a MP3 player which made with Python.
 List of things you can do:
  1) Play song